ramazantokay/Digital-Geometry-Processing/README.md

 - Calculation of Gaussian curvature and average geodesic distance for each vertex.
 - Visualization of geodesic paths between query points on the mesh.
 - Sampling of points using farthest point sampling (FPS) and computing geodesic distances to the samples.
-- Smoothing of models using Laplacian smoothing and displacement vectors.
+- Smoothing of models using Laplacian smoothing.
 - Coloring of triangles based on quality using the circum-radius to minimum edge length ratio.
 - Supports the .off file format for representing input meshes.